Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Introduction

-Recently, \CryptoBap{}~\cite{nasrabadi2023cryptobap,nasrabadi2025parallelfull} sought to bridge this gap by verifying cryptographic protocols at the machine-code level---other existing tools like Binsec~\cite{binsec} and BAP~\cite{bap} are insufficient for such analyses, as they lack any mechanism to semantically reconstruct protocol logic.
+Recently, \CryptoBap{}~\cite{nasrabadi2023cryptobap,nasrabadi2025parallelfull} sought to bridge this gap by verifying cryptographic protocols at the machine-code level; while binary-analysis platforms such as BINSEC~\cite{binsec} and BAP~\cite{bap} offer powerful program-analysis capabilities, they are insufficient for such analyses, as they lack any mechanism to semantically reconstruct protocol logic from binary.
 Being in its early development stages, {\CryptoBap{}} suffers from limited scalability, restricting analysis to small or medium-sized protocols.
 Its limitation mostly comes from the computational overhead of techniques like symbolic execution on large code bases and the difficulty of modeling dynamic protocol behaviors (e.g., session resumption, key rotation) in automated verifiers.
-Moreover, \CryptoBap{}, like prior work, focusses mostly on functional correctness and security at the specification level (e.g., secrecy, authentication) while overlooking hardware-induced side-channel vulnerabilities.
-This oversight raises concerns, as side-channel leaks in protocol implementations can inadvertently expose secrets; however, so far side-channels were not taken into account when analysing protocol implementations.
-Traditional side-channel detection tools, which target cryptographic primitives or library code, fail to account for protocol-specific interactions that amplify leakage, such as timing variations that can happen during session establishment, error handling, order of operations or memory-access patterns during key derivation.
+Moreover, \CryptoBap{} focuses mostly on trace properties in the Dolev--Yao model (e.g., secrecy, authentication) and does not account for hardware-induced side-channel vulnerabilities.
+This oversight raises concerns, as side-channel leaks in protocol implementations can inadvertently expose secrets; however, so far side channels were not taken into account when analyzing protocol \emph{implementations}.
+Traditional side-channel detection tools~\cite{scamv,guarnieri2021hardware,Osiris,cauligiConstantTimeFoundationsNew2020,danielHuntingHaunterEfficient2021}, which target cryptographic primitives or library code, fail to account for protocol-specific interactions that amplify leakage, such as timing variations that can happen during session establishment, error handling, order of operations, or memory-access patterns during key derivation.
+Concretely, such tools can flag a secret-dependent branch, but not whether a protocol attacker can actually trigger it, nor whether the branched-on value carries a protocol-level secret in the first place, i.e., questions that require reasoning about the protocol, not only the code.